CzSadykov/DataScience_research_projects/README.md

 # Predicting a number of taxi orders (time series ML)

-**Goal:** The customer wants to attract more drivers during peak periods.
+**Goal:** Our fictional customer wants to attract more drivers during peak periods.

 **Task:** build a model to predict the number of taxi orders for the next hour.
 As part of this work, we will use **linear regression**, as well as models based on gradient boosting - **Light GBM** and **CatBoost**.
 Of these, we will choose the best one based on prediction quality metrics and training time.